uhub/awesome-python/README.md

 * [nvbn/thefuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command.
 * [pallets/flask](https://github.com/pallets/flask) - A microframework based on Werkzeug, Jinja2 and good intentions
 * [django/django](https://github.com/django/django) - The Web framework for perfectionists with deadlines.
-* [requests/requests](https://github.com/requests/requests) - Python HTTP Requests for Humans™
+* [requests/requests](https://github.com/requests/requests) - Python HTTP Requests for Humans™ ✨🍰✨
 * [ansible/ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
 * [scrapy/scrapy](https://github.com/scrapy/scrapy) - Scrapy, a fast high-level web crawling & scraping framework for Python.
 * [scikit-learn/scikit-learn](https://github.com/scikit-learn/scikit-learn) - scikit-learn: machine learning in Python
 * [certbot/certbot](https://github.com/certbot/certbot) - Certbot, previously the Let's Encrypt Client, is EFF's tool to obtain certs from Let's Encrypt, and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
 * [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.
 * [fchollet/keras](https://github.com/fchollet/keras) - Deep Learning library for Python.
-Convnets, recurrent neural networks, and more.
-Runs on TensorFlow or Theano.
+Runs on TensorFlow, Theano, or CNTK.
 * [tornadoweb/tornado](https://github.com/tornadoweb/tornado) - Tornado is a Python web framework and asynchronous networking library, originally developed at FriendFeed.
 * [reddit/reddit](https://github.com/reddit/reddit) - the code that powers reddit.com
 * [getsentry/sentry](https://github.com/getsentry/sentry) - Sentry is a cross-platform crash reporting and aggregation platform.
+* [faif/python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns/idioms in Python
 * [ipython/ipython](https://github.com/ipython/ipython) - Official repository for IPython itself.
 Other repos in the IPython organization contain things like the website, documentation builds, etc.
-* [faif/python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns/idioms in Python
 * [donnemartin/interactive-coding-challenges](https://github.com/donnemartin/interactive-coding-challenges) - Huge update!
 Interactive Python coding interview challenges (algorithms and data structures).
 Includes Anki flashcards.
 * [pandas-dev/pandas](https://github.com/pandas-dev/pandas) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more
 * [docker/compose](https://github.com/docker/compose) - Define and run multi-container applications with Docker